Pole-skipping in a non-black-hole geometry: AdS soliton

-Because the $z$-direction is compact, $\hq_z$ takes only a discrete value physically.
+for an integer $n$.
 But we make it continuous.
 Such a treatment is often done in the pole-skipping literature.
 For example, the BTZ black hole has a compact $S^1$-direction $x$, but one makes it noncompact for the pole-skipping analysis.
 It is similar in spirit to the $S$-matrix approach: even though the angular momentum $l$ is discrete physically, one analytically continues to the whole complex $l$-plane.